danielsaidi/ScrollKit/Sources/ScrollKit/ScrollKit.docc/ScrollKit.md

 ## Getting started

-The <doc:Getting-Started> article helps you get started with ScrollKit.
+The <doc:Getting-Started-Article> article helps you get started with ScrollKit.